-SPEA Bloomington requires application to its undergraduate programs before a student reaches 75 credit hours.
+SPEA Bloomington requires application to its undergraduate programs between 12 and 75 credit hours.
 It is a competitive admission process.
-Students are required to have a minimum cumulative GPA of 2.3 and complete a SPEA major or core class with a minimum grade of C.
+Students are required to have a minimum cumulative GPA of 2.3 and complete a SPEA major or core class with a minimum grade of C. Students must successfully complete, with a grade of C- or higher, the Common Ground required courses in English Composition and Mathematical Modeling prior to admission to SPEA.